Set Out and Experience Stunning Muskoka Colours this Fall

 • Algonquin Park Logging Museum – Located at km 54.5 of Hwy 60, the Logging Museum brings to life the story of logging in Algonquin Park.

 Pick up a hiking map and explore the countryside around this resort’s 760 acres.
-The Lookout Trail starts just opposite the entrance, and rewards the uphill trek with magical views of the resort and Peninsula Lakes stretching off into the distance.
-A short drive across to the other side of the canal brings you to the Sanctuary Trail, a 5 km resort-owned trail hidden within the Woodland Heights neighborhoood.
+The Lookout Trail starts just opposite the main parking lot at the Pavilion and rewards the uphill trek with magical views of the resort and Peninsula Lake stretching off into the distance.
+A short drive across to the other side of the canal brings you to the Sanctuary Trail, a 5 km resort-owned trail hidden within the Woodland Heights neighborhood.
 This relatively easy loop meanders through dense woods, skirting wetlands with a rushing creek poking through here and there.
+(Click on link above for directions.)

 Arrowhead Provincial Park – Stubb’s Falls & Big Bend Lookout Trail